 “Sure, but get serious.
-I can’t like someone from a different economic class.”
+I can’t like someone from a different economic level.”

 Whoa.
 Culture shock here.
 Better be careful.

 “It’s cool, man.
 We’re only here on a lark.
 If you’re not interested, just say so.
 No need for an elaborate economic excuse.
 Why don’t we go play ‘Pong?’”

 I get Pete, and all of us, including the girls, walk to the marina.
 It is definitely hot, having all these girls wave and blow kisses as we tear out of there in Dickie’s Whaler.

 “Man, look at her wiggle her ass,” notes Pete.
 “That’s one hot mama.”

 Dickie looks less pained and more comfortable once we park at the Fountainbleu.
 After I blow another ten bucks on ‘Pong,’ Dickie says he’ll spring for lunch, which we eat right in the lounge, still playing the game.

 “You know Dickie,” I decide to confess, “my folks and Pete’s aren’t really staying here.
 We were at one of the smaller hotels, where we met the girls.”
 I don’t know why I’m being so honest.

 “I was surprised the Company would pay for such a luxurious hotel.
 Why did you need to deceive me.”

-“Oh, I think you’re sorta rich and wouldn’t want to hang out with us.
+“Oh, I think you’re sorta rich and wouldn’t otherwise want to hang out with us.
 I do like that you came over here.
 I know you’re having a good time, even if you didn’t hit it off with Alicia.”

 “She’s alright.
 I just feel out of my element.”